 After enrolling for the test, you’re probably going to spend the following 2 months studying and making so many quizzes that you’ll start seeing your life in terms of multiple choice questions.
 Chances are your family will have to start submitting to you written MCQs to ask you what you want to eat for dinner.

-In August 2019** there will be the publication of updated info about this year’s IMAT, including any changes to the test centers around the world, test start time, or updates to the exam content.
+In July the official IMAT test 2019 decree has been published!
+It contains updated info about this year’s IMAT, including any changes to the test centers around the world, test start time, or updates to the exam content; you can find our translated version here.

 Short stay visas may be given to all non-EU students who choose to do the IMAT exam in Italy; this is optional.
 Note it is not the student visa which all non-EU will need to enroll to the University after passing the exam.